SpiceJet to cut up to 30 pc salary of employees in March

-Budget carrier SpiceJet has decided to cut up to 30 percent salary of its employees in March with Chairman Ajay Singh opting for the highest 30 percent trimming in compensation, the airline said in an e-mail communication to the staff on Tuesday.
+Budget carrier SpiceJet has decided to cut up to 30 per cent salary of its employees in March with Chairman Ajay Singh opting for highest 30 per cent trimming in compensation, the airline said in an e-mail communication to the staff on Tuesday.
 Moreover, the employees will also be treated as "on leave without pay" for the March 25-31 phase due to the suspension of air passenger services during the period, said the airline, which offered its aircraft and crew to the government for any "humanitarian mission" last week.

-Significantly, the pay-cut announcement coincides with the termination of service contracts of over a dozen ex-pat pilots with the airline, as per a source.
-"These are extremely tough times and call for appropriate and exceptional measures to sell through an exceptional challenge.
+Significantly, the pay-cut announcement coincides with the termination of service contracts of over a dozen expat pilots with the airline, as per a source.
+"These are extremely tough time and call for appropriate and exceptional measures to sale through the exceptional challenge.
 As tough as it seems, most Indian carriers have already announced a pay cut for their employees.

 It, however, spared employees in the lowest pay grades from any pay cut.
-In an official statement later, the airline said it has implemented a 10-30 percent pay cut for all its employees across the top and mid-rung levels.
+In an official statement later, the airline said it has implemented a 10-30 per cent pay cut for all its employees across top and mid-rung levels.

 "The COVID-19 pandemic and the subsequent lockdown have forced us to take some tough measures to ensure that no one at SpiceJet is retrenched.
 What we are facing is a global phenomenon and no airline in the world is immune to the impact,” Singh said in the statement.
 India's aviation industry, reeling under the impact of the global outbreak of COVID-19, is seeking help from the government to mitigate the financial impact of the pandemic, SpiceJet said.

 Coronavirus driven lockdown has adversely impacted the industry, leading to significant economic headwinds.
 Several airline companies, both in India and abroad, have been forced to undertake severe measures in their attempt to survive amidst tough market conditions, it said in the statement.
-"There are an over a dozen ex-pat captains on the Bombardier Q400 (regional jets) fleet who have been served the termination notice," an airline source privy to the development told PTI.
+"There are a over a dozen expat captains on the Bombardier Q400 (regional jets) fleet who have been served the termination notice," an airline source privy to development told PTI.

-Wadia Group-owned IndiGo was the first domestic carrier to announce a 25 percent across-the-board pay cut on March 19, and it was followed by government-owned Air India, which affected a 10 percent cut in employees allowance to deal with the precarious finances amid coronavirus pandemic.
-IndiGo's smaller rival GoAir also announced a salary cut for all its employees in March.
+IndiGo was the first domestic carrier to announce a 25 per cent across-the-board pay cut on March 19, and it was followed by government-owned Air India, which affected a 10 per cent cut in employees allowance to deal with the precarious finances amid coronavirus pandemic.
+IndiGo's smaller rival GoAir also announced salary cut for all its employees in March.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)